Pet Dental Cleanings: What You Need to Know

 There are several signs that may indicate that your pet needs a dental cleaning:

-1. Bad breath: Persistent bad breath is often a sign of dental disease in pets.
+• Bad breath: Persistent bad breath is often a sign of dental disease in pets.

-2. Yellow or brown teeth: If your pet’s teeth have visible discoloration, this could be a sign of tartar buildup.
+• Yellow or brown teeth: If your pet’s teeth have visible discoloration, this could be a sign of tartar buildup.

-3. Difficulty eating: If your pet is having difficulty eating or is dropping food, this could indicate dental pain.
+• Difficulty eating: If your pet is having difficulty eating or is dropping food, this could indicate dental pain.

-4. Swollen or bleeding gums: Inflamed or bleeding gums can be a sign of gingivitis or periodontal disease.
+• Swollen or bleeding gums: Inflamed or bleeding gums can be a sign of gingivitis or periodontal disease.

-5. Changes in behavior: If your pet is suddenly avoiding their food or toys, this could indicate dental pain.
+• Changes in behavior: If your pet is suddenly avoiding their food or toys, this could indicate dental pain.

-What takes place during a dental cleaning?
+What happens during a COHAT?

 Dental cleanings involve removing tartar and plaque buildup from a pet’s teeth and gums to improve oral hygiene and prevent dental disease.
 The cleaning process typically involves the following steps: